getavalon/core/README.md

 ![req][] **Requirements**

+- All DAG nodes must be parented to a single top-level transform
 - Static geometry (no deformers, generators) `*`
 - One shape per transform `*`
 - Zero transforms and pivots `*`